Ahajha/double-shared-library-conan/README.md

 This only happens if both libraries are set to SHARED.
 If you set either to STATIC, the test package succeeds.

-Linking to `double-share::pkg1` in the test package also doesn't have any effect.
+Explicity linking to `double-share::pkg1` in the test package also doesn't have any effect.